 If you cannot convert documents to digital format, there are entities such as your local library equipped to assist you in preparing your documents so they may be uploaded into our system.

 Is there a fee to register?

 Yes.
-The fee for patients and caregivers is $200 each.
-Patients and caregivers who qualify for the below listed state and federal assistant programs, will be eligible to pay a fee of $20 each; registration period is valid for 2 years.
+The fee for patients and caregivers is $100 each.
+Patients and caregivers who are senior citizens, military veterans, or who qualify for the below listed state and federal assistance programs will be eligible to pay a fee of $20 each.
+The registration period is valid for 2 years.

 - NJ Medicaid Program